-As of February 17th, 2022, there is no longer a requirement to wear a face mask in all indoor spaces in New Mexico.
+As of February 17th, 2022, New Mexico doesn't require a face mask in all indoor spaces any longer.
 However, you may choose to continue to wear a mask to protect yourself or others from getting very sick from COVID.
 If you feel more comfortable continuing to wear a mask in public spaces, that is okay!